Recurrent neural networks and transfer learning for elasto-plasticity in woven composites: Introduction

+To generate the two required data sets, a mean-field model from Digimat-MF \cite{Digimat-MF} is employed.
+The matrix and reinforcements are considered elastic-plastic and elastic, respectively.
+Notably deviating from prevailing trends observed in developing material-specific ANN surrogate models for composites (\eg \cite{dornheim2023neural, maia2023physically}), this study uniquely incorporates many matrix and reinforcement properties into its framework.

-Six-dimensional arbitrary loading paths (for six independent strain components) have been generated and applied to the sub-scale (meso-structural) simulations.
+Six-dimensional arbitrary loading paths (for six independent strain components) are generated and applied to the meso-structural simulations.
 The simulation results serve as a data set for the source task.
 Bi-axial and pure shear cyclic load paths are generated for the target task data set, each containing a different peak strain, strain ratio, load ratio, and number of cycles.
-As a result, two comprehensive data sets (including stress-strain responses) for generic woven composites (different matrices and reinforcements) subjected to randomly sampled and cyclic loading histories have been generated.
+As a result, two comprehensive data sets (including stress-strain responses) for generic woven composites (varying matrix and reinforcement properties) subjected to randomly sampled and cyclic loading histories are generated.

-When training a neural network, highly sensitive parameters and hyper-parameters are present, such as learning rate, minibatch size, regularization strength, dropout rate, and network architecture \cite{pascanu2013difficulty}.
-The best combination of hyper-parameters requires a comprehensive study, which is frequently neglected throughout the literature due to the time-consuming nature of the process \cite{Mozaffar2019, abueidda2021deep, huang2020machine, vlassis2023geometric, jones2022neural, friemann2023micromechanics}.

-We have attempted to determine an optimal network by testing many possible combinations.
-The results show that an RNN model has been successfully trained and validated on the target task, enabling highly efficient elasto-plastic path-dependent simulations.
+When training a neural network, highly sensitive parameters and hyperparameters are present, such as learning rate, minibatch size, regularization strength, dropout rate, and network architecture \cite{pascanu2013difficulty}.
+The identification of the best combination of hyperparameters requires a comprehensive study, which is frequently neglected throughout the literature due to the time-consuming nature of the process \cite{Mozaffar2019, abueidda2021deep, huang2020machine, vlassis2023geometric, jones2022neural, friemann2023micromechanics}.
+We attempt to determine an optimal network by testing many possible combinations.
+The results show that an LSTM model is successfully trained and validated on the target task, enabling highly efficient elasto-plastic path-dependent simulations.

 The remainder of this paper is structured as follows.
 Section \ref{dataGeneration} describes the data generation process, including the sub-scale mean-field modeling approach, material constituents, and design of computational experiments.
 Section \ref{RNN} details the RNN model design and training and transfer-learning strategy.
 The obtained results and comparisons to micro-mechanical simulations are presented in Section \ref{Results and discussion}, followed by a discussion of the developed RNN model.
 Concluding remarks are provided in Section \ref{Conclusions}.